 The 25-yard wide pool can be divided into 20 lanes for short-course training, with an additional eight lanes in the diving well, allowing multiple teams to practice concurrently.
 With its proximity to the indoor track, it is equipped to host indoor triathlons, as well.

-The entire natatorium and indoor track complex will share a 6,554-square-foot weight room and 2,400-square-foot training room that includes a 1,000-square-foot hydro room with an underwater treadmill and two plunge pools kept at 57 degrees.
+The entire natatorium and indoor track complex shares a 6,554-square-foot weight room and 2,400-square-foot training room that includes a 1,000-square-foot hydro room with an underwater treadmill and two plunge pools kept at 57 degrees.

-At 75,000 square feet, the natatorium will be much larger than the current LaHaye Aquatics Center pool, which will continue to be used for recreational purposes.
+At 75,000 square feet, the natatorium is much larger than the current LaHaye Aquatics Center pool, which will continue to be used for recreational purposes.

-The new building will also feature a barreled roof and plenty of glass to allow for natural lighting.
-The facility will have a seating capacity of 1,414, with wraparound, three-sided bowl seating located along the 25-yard racing portion of the pool where collegiate competitions will take place.
-A unique feature for a swimming venue, top eight finalists will be introduced to the bowl seating via a permanent, built-in, 260-square-foot ready room.
+The new building also features a barreled roof and plenty of glass to allow for natural lighting.
+The facility has a seating capacity of 1,414, with wraparound, three-sided bowl seating located along the 25-yard racing portion of the pool where collegiate competitions take place.
+A unique feature for a swimming venue, top nine finalists are introduced to the bowl seating via a permanent, built-in, 260-square-foot ready room.

 Aside from the natatorium’s technical features, air and water quality are also of the highest importance.
 The natatorium combines a 1-2 micron regenerative filter with an ultraviolet light disinfect system, ensuring premium water quality amidst heavy usage.
 Air quality features include a Paddock Evacuator push/pull, in-gutter system.
 The first of its kind in the country, the system pumps in fresh air and exhausts stale air from the surface of the water, through the pool gutter, at 8,000 cubic feet per minute.

-Like the adjacent track, the natatorium will be equipped to host regional, state and national meets for high school, collegiate, YMCA and USA Swimming programs, as well as offer training opportunities for professional athletes.
+Like the adjacent indoor track, the natatorium is equipped to host regional, state and national meets for high school, collegiate, YMCA and USA Swimming programs, as well as offer training opportunities for professional athletes.

-The facility will be equipped with the latest technology that will allow the Liberty Flames Sports Network to provide live broadcasts of Liberty’s home meets.
-It will also house a nutritional area with a juice bar/smoothie station to provide student-athletes with recovery protein shakes.
+The facility is equipped with the latest technology that allows the Liberty Flames Sports Network to provide live broadcasts of Liberty’s home meets.
+It also houses a nutritional area with a juice bar/smoothie station to provide student-athletes with recovery protein shakes.